Chicago Fringe Festival

 Chicago Fringe Festival was an annual performing arts festival showcasing traditional and non-traditional performances.
 CFF aimed to provide a space for artists to produce shows that would not otherwise be seen and a festival that was accessible to everyone.

 History

-All Fringe Festivals trace their roots to the Edinburgh Festival Fringe which began in 1947.
+All Fringe Festivals trace their roots to the Edinburgh Festival Fringe, which began on the fringe of the Edinburgh International Festival in 1947.

 After producing shows at the New York International Fringe Festival and Minnesota Fringe Festival, Executive Producer Sarah Mikayla Brown (previously Managing Director of Tantalus Theatre Group) wanted to bring that kind of "glorious chaos" to Chicago.
 Chicago Fringe Festival was founded on December 30, 2008.